proventa/aws-postgresql-demo/docs/blog-Running_Spilo.md

 Here we are creating a systemd unit file for the Spilo container.
 The unit file will be used to run the Spilo container as a systemd service.
 The unit file contains many attributes but let's focus on the `podman` command executed in the `ExecStart` section.
 This command is used to run the Spilo container.
 The command has the following flags and arguments:

 `--volume ${HOME}/patroni:/home/postgres/pgdata`: This is the path to the directory that will be used to store the data of the PostgreSQL cluster.
 By default the data is stored in `/home/postgres/pgdata` inside the container.
-We will mount this directory to the ${HOME}/patroni directory on the host machine.
-Another use case where this can be useful is when you want to use an EBS volume to store the data of the PostgreSQL cluster so that the data is not lost when the EC2 instance is terminated.
+We will mount this directory to the `${HOME}/patroni` directory on the host machine.
+Another use case where this can be useful is when you want to use an additional or external EBS volume to store the data of the PostgreSQL cluster.
+The volumes can then be configured so that the data is not lost when the EC2 instance is terminated.

 `--volume /etc/ssl/etcd-certs:/etc/ssl/etcd-certs`: This is the path to the directory that contains the certificates of the etcd cluster.